Jondal Tunnel

 The Jondal Tunnel (Jondalstunnelen) is a road tunnel in the Hardanger region of Vestland county, Norway.
-The tunnel is part of Norwegian County Road 49 and it lies in Kvinnherad and Ullensvang municipalities.
+The tunnel is part of County Road 49 and it lies in Kvinnherad Municipality and Ullensvang Municipality.
 The 10.4 km long tunnel was built to offer a better route between the cities of Bergen and Oslo.
 Cars can drive from Bergen to Tørvikbygda, then take a ferry to Jondal, then go through this tunnel, then a short drive to the Folgefonna Tunnel before getting to the town of Odda.
-From there it is a short drive on the narrow route 13 to the European route E134 highway which leads to Oslo.
+From there it is a short drive on the narrow National Road 13 to the European route E134 highway which leads to Oslo.